 Next proposal deadline: September 30, 2017

-The Honors College has substantial funds to award a significant number of individual grants to students in 2016-17.
+The Honors College has substantial funds to award a significant number of individual grants to students in 2017-18.
 These grants will support work that builds toward completion of your scholarly project.
-To apply for and learn more about Scholarly and Creative Project Grants Click Here
+The grant application process will reopen at the beginning of fall semester, Aug.
+21. To learn more about scholarly and creative project grants click here.

 For more information on this requirement, see the PDF description of the Scholarly or Creative Project.
 For frequently asked questions regarding the scholarly or creative project, click here.
 If you have questions about which option is the best fit for you, please schedule an appointment with your Honors advisor.
 Click here for more information about advising appointments.